Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Selenium and human health

 Landmark review on selenium and human health.
-Synthesises data on selenoprotein function, optimal status ranges and the U-shaped relationship between selenium and health outcomes.
+Synthesises data on selenoprotein function and describes a U-shaped relationship between selenium status and observed outcomes.

 Selenium for preventing cancer

 Cochrane meta-analysis evaluating the effect of selenium supplementation on cancer incidence.
-Available evidence does not support a protective effect of supplementation, underscoring the importance of baseline status.
+Available evidence does not support a protective effect of supplementation.

 Still reduced cardiovascular mortality 12 years after supplementation with selenium and coenzyme Q10 for four years